 - You have a change in your circumstances that would normally mean you would be looking to make a new claim for one of the benefits UC is replacing, or

-- You have been sent a ‘migration notice’ – you may receive one of these if you live in Harrogate and agree to take part in a pilot.
+- You have been sent a ‘migration notice’ – you may receive one of these at some point in the future

 See When will I have to claim? for more information.